 The licensing process is the same for youngsters as it is for adults.
-However, it is always a good idea to show that you have a supportive mentor a friend or family member who will guide you in your early shooting days.
+However, it is always a good idea to show that you have a supportive mentor, that is a friend or family member who will guide you in your early shooting days.
 Support from your school can be very helpful but remember that many teachers are anti-shooting.

 - You need to be 14 to get a firearms certificate

 - You need to prove to the police that you have good reason for possessing the firearm